How to Calculate Voltage Drop: NEC Formula & Examples

 The Core Voltage Drop Formulas

 The foundation of any voltage drop calculation is a reliable formula.
 The formulas differ slightly depending on whether you are working with a single-phase or three-phase system.
-In a direct current circuit, the formula is even simpler as it only involves resistance, but for AC systems, we must also consider reactance, which is simplified in these common formulas by using the ‘K’ factor.
-The concepts of alternating vs direct current are crucial here.
+In a direct current circuit, the formula is even simpler as it only involves resistance, but for AC systems we often use a practical constant (K) that simplifies calculations for common conductor sizes and temperatures.

 Single-Phase Voltage Drop Calculation